-Also, according to the provisions of Order no. 4/09.05.2018 of the National Bank of Romania, starting 30 June 2018, credit institutions must meet the requirements for maintaining a systemic risk capital buffer in accordance with the methodology set out in the annex to the Order mentioned above which was 1% during 2023.
+Also, according to the provisions of Order no. 4/09.05.2018 of the National Bank of Romania, starting 30 June 2018, credit institutions must meet the requirements for maintaining a systemic risk capital buffer in accordance with the methodology set out in the annex to the Order mentioned above which was 1% during 2024.

-Consequently, the overall capital requirement for Total Tier 1 equity (Tier 1 ORC) is composed of the TSCR requirement for the Tier 1 equity ratio and the capital buffer requirements (capital conservation buffer applicable in 2023 at a rate of 2.5% and systemic risk buffer of 1% and the anticyclical capital buffer of 1%).
+Consequently, the overall capital requirement for Total Tier 1 equity (Tier 1 ORC) is composed of the TSCR requirement for the Tier 1 equity ratio and the capital buffer requirements (capital conservation buffer applicable in 2024 at a rate of 2.5% and systemic risk buffer of 1% and the anticyclical capital buffer of 1%).

-Reconciliation of the Common Tier 1 and Supplementary Tier 1, as well as elements of Tier 2, deductions applicable in line with articles 32-35, 36, 56, 66 and 79, from Regulation UE 575/2013, of the Total Own Funds with the elements of the Financial Statements of the Bank is presented in the Appendix 5 of the present report.
+Reconciliation of the Common Tier 1 and Supplementary Tier 1, as well as elements of Tier 2, deductions applicable in line with articles 32-35, 36, 56, 66 and 79, from Regulation UE 575/2013, of the Total Own Funds with the elements of the Financial Statements of the Bank is presented below: